 A few years ago I made a promise to myself to see more of Australia.
 Too often we go in search of foreign destinations, cultures, food and languages different too our own.
 Too often we forget what is in our own backyard.

 Since then I have travelled to the Northern Territory to discover the true Aussie outback, visited many of the secret islands of Australia including Norfolk Island and the beautiful Lord Howe Island.
 I have slept under the stars when heliswag camping in the Flinders Ranges and travelled to the world renowned Kangaroo Island to see more kangaroos than I have in my lifetime.

 Pretty Beach House

-For this journey I wanted to take time to switch off, relax and take in the natural beauty of Australia’s coastline.
-The East of Australia is the most popular pitstop for international visitors, however many travellers struggle to venture beyond Sydney, Melbourne and the Gold Coast.
-Much of the beauty (as is the case in most parts of the world) is in fact outside of the cities, just a short drive or train ride away.
+For this journey, I wanted to take time to switch off, relax and take in the natural beauty of Australia.
+The East of Australia is the most popular pitstop for international visitors.
+Yet many travellers don’t venture beyond the cities.
+Much of the beauty is in fact outside of the cities, just a short drive or train ride away.

-Pretty Beach House is located in the Central Coast and characterised by beautiful beaches, bays to discover and endless walks inside the Bouddi National Park for more active travellers (more on that later!)
-Luckily we had two nights at nearby Bells Killcare before our stay at Pretty Beach House, which gave us time to explore the area before two days of unwinding in this oasis overlooking Pretty Beach below.
+Pretty Beach House is located in the Central Coast.
+It is characterised by beautiful beaches and bays, as well as endless walks inside the Bouddi National Park.
+Luckily we had two nights at nearby Bells Killcare before our stay at Pretty Beach House.
+This gave us time to explore the area before two days of unwinding in this oasis overlooking Pretty Beach below.